 The primary purpose of the Audit Committee is to oversee our financial reporting processes on behalf of our Board.
 The Audit Committee's functions are more fully described in its charter, which is available on our website at http://ir.unitybiotechnology.com/investor-relations.
 Management has the primary responsibility for our financial statements and reporting processes, including our systems of internal controls.

-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management Unity's audited financial statements as of and for the year ended December 31, 2018.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management Unity's audited financial statements as of and for the year ended December 31, 2019.
+The Audit Committee has discussed with Ernst & Young LLP ("EY"), the Company's independent registered public accounting firm, the matters required to be discussed by the applicable requirements of, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board ("PCAOB") and the SEC.

-The Audit Committee has discussed with Ernst & Young LLP ("Ernst & Young"), the Company's independent registered public accounting firm, the matters required to be discussed by Auditing Standard 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board (the "PCAOB").
-In addition, the audit committee has received the written disclosures and the letter from Ernst & Young LLP required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence", and the Audit Committee has discussed with Ernst & Young LLP their independence from the Company and its management.
-Finally, the Audit Committee discussed with Ernst & Young, with and without management present, the scope and results of Ernst & Young's audit of such financial statements.
+In addition, the audit committee has received the written disclosures and the letter from EY required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence", and the Audit Committee has discussed with EY their independence from the Company and its management.
+Finally, the Audit Committee discussed with EY, with and without management present, the scope and results of EY's audit of such financial statements.

-Based on these reviews and discussions, the Audit Committee has recommended to our Board that such audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2018 for filing with the SEC.
+Based on these reviews and discussions, the Audit Committee has recommended to our Board that such audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2019 for filing with the SEC.
+The Audit Committee has selected EY as our independent registered public accounting firm for the fiscal year ending December 31, 2020, and is seeking ratification of such selection by the stockholders.